 There’s one unquestionable way to stand out as a tourist in Spain.
 Order sangria.
 Natives, on the other hand, tend to gravitate toward an alternate cocktail that’s just as much a classic.
-Known as Tinto de Verano, it’s essentially a wine spritzer of sorts made from equal parts red wine and gaseosa, or lightly sweetened lemon-lime soda, sorta the Spanish equivalent of Sprite or 7-Up.
-Tinto de Verano is far less boozy and slightly less expensive than that other, more commonly known Spanish libation.
+Known as Tinto de Verano, it’s essentially a wine spritzer made from equal parts red wine and gaseosa, or lightly sweetened lemon-lime soda, sorta the Spanish equivalent of Sprite or 7-Up.
+Tinto de Verano is far less boozy and slightly less expensive than that other, more commonly chugged Spanish libation.
 Though it doesn’t always make an appearance on cocktail menus, trust us, it’s there.
 And it’s worth getting to know.
 Originally published July 15, 2010.–Renee Schettler Rossi

 Tinto de Verano